techidaily/site-games-able/source/_posts/an-in-depth-look-at-xbox-game-passs-offerings.md

  Specifically, Xbox Game Pass Core comes with the following benefits and features:

-* Access to over 25 games from the Xbox Game Pass catalog, as listed via[Xbox](https://news.xbox.com/en-us/2023/07/17/xbox-game-pass-core/) .
+* Access to over 25 games from the Xbox Game Pass catalog, as listed via [Xbox](https://news.xbox.com/en-us/2023/07/17/xbox-game-pass-core/) .
 * Access to online multiplayer for your Xbox Console.
 * Game Pass Core also provides the same deals and discounts for the Xbox Store as other tiers.